TanukiSharp/MinimalNugetServer/readme.md

 The `server` section holds the configuration related to the hosting server, and for now it contains only the `url` key, which is where the server will listen for requests.
 You may not need to change this unless you want to change the port.
 The port has been chosen purely randomly, we call this very advanced technique *to throw a shoe on the keyboard*.

-The `nuget` section holds the configuration related to the `NuGet` things, and for now it contains only the `packages` key, which is the directory where your packages are stored.
+The `nuget` section holds the configuration related to the `NuGet` things:
+    - `packages`: directory where your packages are stored.
+    - `makeReadonly`: if true, will call `chmod 555 <filename>` on each .nupkg each time they are processed. (ignored on Windows)

 The `cache` section contains the cache strategy settings:
 - `type`: the type of cache strategy.
     - `NoCacheLoadAll`: does not use cache, all files are loaded in memory. (this is the default, and the fallback if setting is incorrect)
     - `NoCacheLoadNothing`: does not use cache, never prefetch files and load from file each time a file is requested.
     - `Cache`: does not fetch any file, but caches them when they are first accessed.
 - `duration`: used only by the `Cache` strategy, sets the sliding expiration time of each cache entries, in secconds.

 # Runtime